larrylv/mercury/README.md

 [Mercury][] is a major Roman god, being one of the Dii Consentes within the ancient Roman pantheon.
 He is the patron god of financial gain, commerce, eloquence (and thus poetry), __messages/communication__ (including divination), travelers, boundaries, luck, trickery and thieves; he is also the guide of souls to the underworld.

 [Mercury]: http://en.wikipedia.org/wiki/Mercury_(mythology)

+## License

+This library is released under the MIT License.